dart-lang/benchmark_harness/README.md

 ## Interpreting Results ##

-By default, the benchmark harness calls the `run` method 10 times repeatedly until 2 seconds have elapsed.
-This means that the reported run time is not for a single call to `run` but the average time taken invoking `run` 10 times.
+By default, the reported runtime is not for a single call to `run()`, but for the average time it takes to call `run()` __10 times__.
+The benchmark harness executes a 10-call timing loop repeatedly until 2 seconds have elapsed; the reported result is the average of the runtimes for each loop.

 ## Comparing Results ##